isBre/Ethics-in-AI-Notes/index.md

 &nbsp;

-## 🟥 Do Artifacts Have Politics?

-In this presentation, we delve into the intriguing question of whether artifacts have politics.
-We examine the social and moral implications of technological artifacts and their role in shaping human actions, perceptions, and ethical decision-making.
-Through various examples, we will explore how artifacts can become politically or morally charged, challenging the traditional understanding of morality as solely a human affair.

-Some Examples:
-- **Robert Moses's Overpasses**: One notable example of artifacts with political consequences is the overpasses designed by Robert Moses, a prominent urban planner.
-Moses intentionally constructed overpasses over Long Island's parkways that were too low for buses to pass through.
-This design choice limited access to Jones Beach Island since only car owners could easily reach the beaches.
-As a result, racial minorities and low-income groups, who primarily relied on public transit, were effectively excluded from enjoying this widely acclaimed public park (Winner, 1980).
-- **Technological Mediation**: Technological artifacts not only fulfill functional purposes but also shape users' actions and perceptions.
-They act as impactful mediators that influence how people interact with the world.
-For instance, obstetric ultrasound, beyond its functional role of visualizing the unborn child in the womb, mediates the relations between expecting parents and the fetus.
-It translates the fetus into a separate living being, introduces medical norms, and even influences decisions regarding abortion (Verbeek, 2011).
-- **Moralizing Technologies**: Instead of solely relying on moralizing humans, we can also consider moralizing our material environment through technologies.
-Metro barriers that require passengers to purchase tickets before entering the subway exemplify how technologies are designed to shape moral action and decision-making.
-By integrating moral considerations into the design of technologies, we can actively influence human behavior and promote responsible actions (Verbeek, 2011).

-We move **from a perspective of passive responsibility**, where individuals are held accountable for the effects of their actions, **to active responsibility**.
-Active responsibility involves preventing negative effects and realizing positive outcomes through the design of technologies.
-This paradigm shift aligns with the concept of value-sensitive design, where moral considerations and values are integral requirements in the development of technologies (Bovens, 1998).

-The **invisibility of computer operations often generates policy vacuums when it comes to utilizing computer technology effectively**.
-The actions and decisions made by sophisticated AI systems remain largely invisible, making it challenging to address ethical considerations (Moor, 1985).
-It becomes crucial to critically evaluate the invisibility of abuse, programming values, and complex calculations in technology to ensure transparency and ethical conduct.

-Technology design goes beyond functional innovation.
-Designers have the responsibility to materialize morality in their artifacts.
-By considering the mediating role of technologies, designers can anticipate the ethical consequences and potential emergent forms of mediation.
-The ethics of engineering design should embrace the moral charge of technological products and redefine the moral responsibilities of designers (Van de Poel and Royakkers, 2011).

-Technological artifacts possess political and moral dimensions, challenging the notion that morality is solely a human affair.
-They shape human actions, mediate interactions, and influence ethical decision-making.
-By acknowledging the moral implications of artifacts, we can strive for active responsibility in designing technologies, fostering transparency, and promoting ethical conduct.

-&nbsp;

 ## 🟥 Algorithmic fairness through group parities The case of COMPAS-SAPMOC — A Lesson to Use of Al in Tax Domain

-Title: Algorithmic Fairness and the Case of COMPAS-SAPMOC: Lessons in Using AI in the Tax Domain

 Abstract:
 This text explores the concept of algorithmic fairness in decision making, with a specific focus on the COMPAS predictive system.
 COMPAS is an actuarial risk assessment instrument used to determine an offender's risk of recidivism and appropriate correctional treatment.
 However, concerns have been raised regarding its fairness, particularly in relation to gender and racial biases.
 This text examines the case of COMPAS and its implications for algorithmic fairness, highlighting the challenges and debates surrounding its use.
 Furthermore, it discusses the application of algorithmic fairness in the tax domain, emphasizing the need for careful consideration when employing AI systems in sensitive domains.
 The analysis sheds light on the complexities of achieving fairness in algorithmic decision making and calls for further research and policy interventions.